2/18/2025

 Chief Financial Officer

-expense in the quarter was $16.9 million, flat sequentially and only 1% higher year over year.
+Non-GAAP operating expense in the quarter was $16.9 million, flat sequentially and only 1% higher year over year.
 This reflects the team's continued focus on prudent management of our operating expense.
-Total GAAP operating expense for the fourth quarter was $21 million, representing 4% year over year increase.
-For the full year, non-GAAP operating expense was $67.6 million, a decline of 2% from prior year.
-Total GAAP operating expense was $83.4 million, a slight decline from prior year.
+Total gap operating expense for the fourth quarter was $21 million, representing 4% year-over-year increase.
+For the full year, non-gap operating expense was $67.6 million, a decline of 2% from prior year.
+Total gap operating expense was $83.4 million, a slight decline from prior year.
 As we look ahead, we plan to continue to limit spending to strategically critical areas while investing in profitable revenue growth.
 Non-GAAP operating loss in the quarter was $2.8 million, which came in above the top end of our guidance range.
 This represents a $2.7 million improvement compared to the loss of $5.5 million in the prior year period and a $0.6 million improvement sequentially.
 GAAP operating loss for the fourth quarter was $7.1 million compared to a loss of $9.2 million in the prior year period and $7.9 million in the third quarter.
 For the full fiscal year, non-GAAP operating loss was $14.8 million, representing a $5 million improvement compared to the prior year.
-GAAP operating loss for the fourth quarter was $31.6 million, representing an improvement of $3.5 million from the prior year.
-Non-GAAP net loss in the quarter was $3.9 million, or diluted net loss per share of $0.10, based on approximately 40.2 million weighted average diluted shares outstanding.
-GAAP net loss for the quarter was $8.2 million, or diluted net loss per share of $0.20.
+Gap operating loss in the fourth quarter was $31.6 million, representing an improvement of $3.5 million from the prior year.
+Non-gap net loss in the quarter was $3.9 million, or diluted net loss per share of 10 cents, based on approximately 40.2 million weighted average diluted shares outstanding.
+Gap net loss for the quarter was $8.2 million, or diluted net loss per share of 20 cents.
 For the full fiscal year, non-GAAP net loss was $16.9 million, or diluted net loss per share of $0.43, based on approximately 38.9 million weighted average diluted shares outstanding.
 GAAP net loss for the year was $33.6 million, or diluted net loss per share of $0.86.
-Moving to slide seven and turning to the balance sheet and cash flow.
+Moving to slide 7, I'm turning to the balance sheet and cash flow.
 We ended the quarter with $52.3 million in cash, cash equivalents, and investments, and we have no financial debt.
 Free cash flow, which includes capital expenditure, was negative $2.7 million in the fourth quarter and negative $1.0 million for the full year.
 This was below our guidance due to short-term working capital timing changes at the end of the year, with some customer payments that were forecasted for the fourth quarter being received shortly after the fourth quarter closed.
 This, along with strong water growth, resulted in an increase in our accounts receivable balance of $11.9 million from the prior quarter end.
 I would now like to turn to our outlook for the first quarter and the full year and refer now to slide eight.
-For the first quarter of 2025, we expect ACV plus royalties of $65.5 million to $67.5 million, revenue of $15.7 million to $16.1 million, with non-GAAP operating loss of $4 million to $3 million, non-GAAP free cash flow of negative $2 million to positive $2 million.
+For the first quarter of 2025, we expect ACV plus royalties of $65.5 million to $67.5 million revenue of $15.7 million to $16.1 million, with non-GAAP operating loss of $4 million to $3 million, non-GAAP free cash flow of negative $2 million to positive $2 million.
 For the full year 2025, our guidance is as follows.
-ACV plus royalties to exit 2025 at $73 million to $77 million, revenue of $66.0 million to $70 million, non-GAAP operating loss of between $12.5 million to $8.5 million, and non-GAAP free cash flow of positive
+ACV plus royalties to exit 2025 at $73 million to $77 million, revenue of $66.0 million to $70 million, non-GAAP operating loss of between $12.5 million to $8.5 million, and non-GAAP free cash flow of positive $1 million to positive $7 million.
+We are encouraged by the strong deal flow exiting the year and our effective cost management that resulted in better than expected performance in non-GAAP operating income in 2024.
+And this possessions us for further improvements in our key financial metrics in 2025.
+With that, I will turn the call over to the operator and open it up for questions.

 speaker